nightfury3128/nightfury3128/README.md

 <div align="center">

 <!--DYNAMIC_QUOTE:start-->
-### 💡 *"The consequences of today are determined by the actions of the past.
-To change your future, alter your decisions today. – Unknown"*
+### 💡 *"There are two ways of seeing: with the body and with the soul.
+The body's sight can sometimes forget, but the soul remembers forever. – Alexandre Dumas"*

-*Last updated: October 02, 2025 at 01:45 PM UTC*
+*Last updated: October 02, 2025 at 01:54 PM UTC*
 <!--DYNAMIC_QUOTE:end-->

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&section=footer"/>